Lester Frank Ward

 Lester Frank Ward (June 18, 1841 – April 18, 1913) was an American botanist, paleontologist, and sociologist.
-The first president of the American Sociological Association, James Q. Dealey characterized Ward as a "great pioneer" in the development of American sociology, with contemporaries referring to him as "the Nestor of American sociologists".
-His 1883 work Dynamic Sociology was influential in establishing sociology as a distinct field in the United States.
-However, despite its initial impact his work was quickly sidelined during the later institutionalization and development of American sociology.
+The first president of the American Sociological Association, James Q. Dealey characterized Ward as a "great pioneer" in the development of American sociology, with contemporaries referring to him as "the Nestor of American sociologists," His 1883 work Dynamic Sociology was influential in establishing sociology as a distinct field in the United States.
+Despite its initial impact his work was sidelined during the later institutionalization and development of American sociology.

 Biography

 Childhood: 1841–1858

 Most, if not all of what is known about Ward's early life comes from the biography, Lester F. Ward: A Personal Sketch, written by Emily Palmer Cape in 1922.
 Lester Frank Ward was born in Joliet, Illinois.
 He was the youngest of 10 children born to Justus Ward and his wife Silence Rolph Ward.
 Justus Ward (d.
 1858) was of New England colonial descent and worked on farms in addition to being an itinerant mechanic.
 Silence Ward was the daughter of a clergyman; she was educated and fond of literature.
 The family lived in poverty during Ward's early years.

 When Ward was one year old, the family moved closer to Chicago, to Cass, now known as Downers Grove, Illinois about twenty-three miles from Lake Michigan.
 The family then moved to a homestead in nearby St. Charles, Illinois where Ward's father built a saw mill business making railroad ties.
 As a child, Ward had to worked in farms, mills, and factories to supplement his family income, giving him little time for his education.
 Ward first attended a formal school at St. Charles, Kane County, Illinois, in 1850 when he was nine years old.
 He was known as Frank Ward to his classmates and friends and showed a great enthusiasm for books and learning, liberally supplementing his education with outside reading.
 Four years after Ward started attending school, his parents, along with Lester and an older brother, Erastus, traveled to Iowa in a covered wagon for a new life on the frontier.